foundersandcoders/ws-tdd-node-server/README.md

 ```javascript
 module.exports = router;
 ```
-- Add an *if* branch, the condition should be if the url property of the request object matches '/';
+- Add an `if` branch, the condition should be if the url property of the request object matches `'/'`;
 ```javascript
 const router = (req, res) => {
   if (req.url == '/') {
   }
 }
 ```
-- Next, inside this branch, call the *writeHead* method with a response code of `200` and a header object containing the content-type;
+- Next, inside this branch, call the `writeHead` method with a response code of `200` and a header object containing the content-type;
 ```javascript
 const router = (req, res) => {
   if (req.url == '/') {